Overview: Why Do Head and Neck Hurt Together?

 Articular and Structural Origins

-Beyond the muscles, articular and bony structures of the upper cervical spine are frequent sources of headache.
+Beyond the muscles, articular and bony structures of the upper cervical spine are common sources of headache.
 The cervical facet joints (the C2-C3 facets are the most relevant for headache), the atlantoaxial joint (C1-C2), and the temporomandibular joint (TMJ) contribute significantly to head and neck pain.

 Cervicogenic Headache from C2-C3 Facet